Regular Android Phone Maintenance

 On your Google account, information is backed up automatically.
 This information includes your Contacts list, Gmail messages, and Calendar app appointments.
 Because Android phones automatically sync this information with the Internet, a backup is always present.

-To confirm that your Google account information is being backed up, heed these steps:
+To confirm that your phone’s information is being backed up, heed these steps:

 Choose your Google account.

-Ensure that a green check mark appears by every option.
+Ensure that a check mark appears by every item for your account.

-When no check mark is there, touch the gray square to add one.
+Where a check mark doesn’t appear, touch the square to add one.

 Every so often, a new version of your phone’s operating system becomes available.
-It’s an Android update because Android is the name of the phone’s operating system.
+It’s an Android update because Android is the name of the phone’s operating system, not because your phone thinks that it’s a type of robot.